-This smoked sausage, white bean, and vegetable soup is a tried and true family favorite.
-It used to take me hours to make, but in the Instant Pot, it’s done in less than one hour.
+This Instant Pot soup recipe made with sausage, white beans, and vegetables is a family favorite.
+It used to take me hours on the stovetop, but in the Instant Pot pressure cooker, it’s done in less than one hour.

-When I got my Instant Pot last month, this was the first recipe that I wanted to test out.
-Although I’ve enjoyed making this soup in the past, it’s been one of the more labor intensive recipes in my rotation, and I loved the idea of making it quicker and simpler.
+When I got my Instant Pot last month, this sausage and white bean soup was the first recipe that I wanted to test out.
+Although I’ve enjoyed making this soup recipe in the past, it’s been one of the more labor intensive recipes in my rotation, and I loved the idea of making it quicker and simpler in the IP.